DEAKSoftware/OpenPHT-AppImage/readme.md

 ```xml
 <uuid>0000000-0000-0000-0000-000000000000</uuid>
 ```
-**Note:** The UUID must never clash with any of the other Plex compatible devices on the network, that is why we must change it.
+**Note:** The UUID must never clash with any of the other Plex compatible devices on the network; hence the reason why it must be changed.
 New IDs can be created with the [Online UUID Generator](https://www.uuidgenerator.net/version4).

 ### Disclaimers and Legal